Not Without My Daughter (Arrested Development): Plot

-As Michael (Jason Bateman) heads off to work, George Michael (Michael Cera), reminds him it is "Take Your Daughter to Work Day."
+As Michael heads off to work, George Michael, reminds him it is "Take Your Daughter to Work Day".
 Long ago, Michael brought George Michael as a joke and has done so every year since, but now Michael wants the tradition to end.
-Maeby (Alia Shawkat) plans to join Tobias (David Cross) in watching entertainment news, and Gob (Will Arnett) comes in with the new Girls with Low Self-Esteem tape, filmed when he made the family yacht disappear.
+Maeby plans to join Tobias in watching entertainment news.
+Gob comes in with the new Girls with Low Self-Esteem tape, filmed when he made the family yacht disappear.
 (Note: As seen in "Missing Kitty.")
-Michael comments on a new outfit Lindsay (Portia de Rossi) says she stole, but she actually works at the shop and is too embarrassed to admit it.
-Michael takes Maeby to work that day to show her a good role model.
-Lucille (Jessica Walter) gets Oscar (Jeffrey Tambor) to pretend to be George Sr. (Tambor) at Annyong's (Justin Lee) soccer game.
+Michael comments on a new outfit Lindsay says she stole, but she actually works at the shop and is too embarrassed to admit it.
+Michael takes Maeby to work to show her a good role model.
+Lucille gets Oscar to pretend to be George Sr. at Annyong's soccer game.

-George Michael is upset about Maeby taking his place, Gob is insecure at Lindsay apparently being better at sleight-of-hand than he is, and Tobias wants to find a job that will prove he is a man and impress his daughter, so the three decide to head to the mall.
+George Michael is upset about Maeby taking his place, Gob is insecure at Lindsay apparently being better at sleight-of-hand than he is, and Tobias wants to find a job that will prove he is a man and impress his daughter, so the three head to the mall.
+Tobias gets a job as a security guard while Gob and George Michael purchase mice at the pet store.
 Michael challenges Maeby to go one day without telling a lie, which she agrees to for $50 and Michael's promise to do the same.
-Just then, two police officers arrive, investigating the disappearance of Kitty (Judy Greer), who was last seen flashing Michael at a restaurant.
+Two police officers arrive, investigating the disappearance of Kitty, who was last seen flashing Michael at a restaurant.
 (Note: As seen in "Missing Kitty.")
 However, Kitty is seen on the yacht that Gob blew up on a Girls with Low Self-Esteem tape.
-Tobias gets a job as a security guard at the mall while Gob and George Michael purchase mice at the pet store.
-Buster (Tony Hale) visits George Sr. in prison and tells him that Oscar escorted Lucille to the soccer game, so George Sr. makes him promise to get rid of Oscar.
-Michael and Maeby go to the police station to answer questions about Kitty, where they meet with Barry Zuckerkorn (Henry Winkler), who suggests Michael lie about the tape showing Kitty on the yacht.
+Buster visits George Sr. in prison and tells him that Oscar escorted Lucille to the soccer game, so George Sr. makes him promise to get rid of Oscar.
+Michael and Maeby go to the police station to answer questions about Kitty, where they meet with Barry Zuckerkorn, who suggests Michael lie about the tape showing Kitty on the yacht.